microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/strictPropertyInitialization.md

 ---
 display: "Strict Property Initialization"
-oneline: "Checks for class properties which are declared but not set in the constructor"
+oneline: "Checks for class properties which are declared but not set in the constructor."
 ---

 When set to true, TypeScript will raise an error when a class property was declared but not set in the constructor.